 - It is possible to follow this blog.
 Just click on ‘Subscribe to this blog’.
 This means that you will receive an email with any new information from this course.

-- If you use Twitter, you can engage with us @UoSoceans where we share regular updates on maritime archaeology and related topics.
+- If you use Twitter, you can engage with us @UoSoceans where we share regular updates and related topics.
 You can also follow the course hashtag #FLoceans

 How to study this course